-The Champagne Bar at Le Sirenuse inside the Four Seasons Bal Harbour is the kind of place one goes when they want to receive royal treatment in Miami.
+The Champagne Bar at Le Sirenuse inside the Four Seasons Hotel at The Surf Club. is the kind of place one goes when they want to receive royal treatment in Miami.
 From the bartenders in perfectly pressed white coats to the drinks made with elegance and class, every moment feels like a special occasion.

 In July, bar manager Jacopo Rosito and lead bartender Valentino Longo released a new cocktail menu, proudly named Amore Eterno, inspired by an incredible trip through Italy’s Amalfi Coast.
 During this trip of a lifetime, they met locals who told their stories and impacted the two Miami bartenders in such a way that they set out to create a menu featuring cocktails to honor eight of their most special encounters.